 Camber Corporation Cyber Security Policy Analyst 16751 in Washington, District Of Columbia

-Huntington Ingalls Industries - Technical Solutions Division, Integrated Mission Solutions Group (Camber Corporation) provides mission-critical engineering and technical service to Information Technology, Federal Civilian, and National Security, Aerospace & Defense and International government and commercial customers at over 100 locations worldwide.
+Huntington Ingalls Industries - Mission Driven Innovative Solutions Inc. provides mission-critical engineering and technical service to Information Technology, Federal Civilian, and National Security, Aerospace & Defense and International government and commercial customers at over 100 locations worldwide.

 The following statements of duties and responsibilities are intended to describe the general nature and level of work being performed by individuals assigned to this position.
 These statements are not intended to be an exhaustive list of all duties and responsibilities required of all personnel within this position.
 Actual duties and responsibilities may vary depending upon assignments and other factors.